 Get exclusive member benefits & effect social change.
 Join Today

 Gingivostomatitis is a common infection of the mouth and gums.
-The primary symptoms are mouth or gum swelling, and lesions in the mouth that resemble canker sores.
-This infection may be the result of a viral or bacterial infection, and is often associated with improper care of your teeth and mouth.
+The main symptoms are mouth or gum swelling.
+There may also be lesions in the mouth that resemble canker sores.
+This infection may be the result of a viral or bacterial infection.
+It’s often associated with improper care of your teeth and mouth.

 Contact your doctor if:

 Symptoms of gingivostomatitis can vary in seriousness.
 You may feel minor discomfort, or experience severe pain and mouth tenderness.
 Symptoms of gingivostomatitis may include:

 Your doctor will check your mouth for sores, the main symptom of the condition.
 More tests are not usually necessary.
 If other symptoms are also present (such as cough, fever, and muscle pain), they may want to do more tests.

 In some cases, your doctor may take a culture (swab) from the sore to check for bacteria (strep throat) or viruses.
 Your doctor may also perform a biopsy by removing a piece of skin if they suspect other mouth sores are present.

 Gingivostomatitis sores usually disappear within two to three weeks without treatment.
 Your doctor may prescribe an antibiotic and clean the infected area to promote healing if bacteria or a virus is the cause of gingivostomatitis.

 There are some actions you can take to relieve discomfort.